shaktiganesh/frontend-test/README.md

 Please find the test cases for the goeuro site.It is a travel search engine which gives air, bus and train travel options together

 ## Manual Tests

-1)Verify that your location is populated in the departure city on site load(eg Berlin when you search in Berlin) 2)Verify any random selected European city is present in the arrival city text box 3)Verify that HinReise is selected by default
+● Verify that your location is populated in the departure city on site load(eg Berlin when you search in Berlin)

+● Verify any random selected European city is present in the arrival city text box

+● Verify that HinReise is selected by default

-4)Verify that todays date is populated by default 5)Verify that search button is active on initial page load and user is able to perform a search successfuly with prefilled data
+● Verify that todays date is populated by default

+● Verify that search button is active on initial page load and user is able to perform a search successfuly with prefilled data

-6)Verify user is able to enter custom values for departure,arrival,date, no of persons field and make a search 7)Verify clicking on the search takes the user to results page 8)Verify in the results page, the train options to travel is shown 9)Verify in the results page, the flight options to travel is shown 10)Verify in the results page, the bus options to travel is shown
+● Verify user is able to enter custom values for departure,arrival,date, no of persons field and make a search

+● Verify clicking on the search takes the user to results page

+● Verify in the results page, the train options to travel is shown

+● Verify in the results page, the flight options to travel is shown

+● Verify in the results page, the bus options to travel is shown

 ## search test - Automation
-The automation scripts is written for the manual test 9, 10.
-Since this tests also have the steps from the previous test cases, the test case could be extended to include assertions for the previous manual test cases
+The automation scripts is written for the last two manual tests Since this tests also have the steps from the previous test cases, the test case could be extended to include assertions for the previous manual test cases